Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 It had nava paste and cod liver oil in it.
 And fish.
 And…other things.
 The genuine heresy was that *Walsh* liked it, too.

-Daar dumped in his vegetable crackers to give the food some crunch, and didn’t bother with the spoon---he just raised the bag to his mouth and scooped out a mouthful with his tongue.
+Daar dumped in his vegetable crackers to give the food some crunch, and didn’t bother with the spoon - he just raised the bag to his mouth and scooped out a mouthful with his tongue.

 “So.”
 Coombes reached over and grabbed a meal of his own.
 “Halfway mark.”